 Objections have been received from residents on the loss of trees and impact on protected species.
 A holding objection has also been received from the Lincolnshire Wildlife Trust based on evidence for the development to provide a 10% net biodiversity gain in line with the Environment Act 2021.
-They also requested a further survey following comments received on the siting of snakes on the site.
+They also requested a response from the ecologist and further survey work following comments received on the siting of snakes and potential siting of orchids on the site.